marblelle7/CochlearDelayFilter/README.md

 </div>

 ## Parameter Descriptions
-Below are the details about the roles and usage of each knob (parameter).
+Below are the details about the roles and usage of each knob.

 ### 1. **Level**
 - **Role**: Adjusts the volume of the processed audio signal.